it-p-lodz-pl/TUL.Courses/PT.IFE/Project/Task2.GraphicalData.md

 There are the following goals for this task: learn how to

-1. create an reactive and interactive user interface using graphical data
+1. create a reactive and interactive user interface using graphical data
 2. create an application using a layered design pattern (layered architecture)
 3. implement bidirectional communication based on unidirectional dependencies between layers
 4. interact with external structured data stored in databases using Language Integrated Query (LINQ) in a programming language